WITNe Alumni

 Matthew Wroblewski

-Matthew is a Biomedical Engineering undergraduate student who joined the lab in early 2022.
-He enjoys working on data interpretation and analysis of MRI imaging and is looking forward to contributing work on Vagus Nerve Stimulation projects ongoing in the lab.
+Matthew graduated from UW-Madison with a BS in Biomedical Engineering in May of 2023.
+He is now a Research Intern with UW Badger Lab.
+He enjoys working on data interpretation and analysis of MRI imaging and contributed to work on Vagus Nerve Stimulation projects.

 NITRO Alumni